Legal Framework for Electronic Archiving

 Are there any legal requirements for electronic archiving systems (EAS)?

+The individual who is responsible for retaining and preserving the documents can determine the appropriate method to fulfill these requirements.
 Employers should ensure that any electronic archiving system meets the above requirements for storing paper originals.
-Employers can use a qualified trust service provider to archive documents.
+Individuals can use a qualified trust service provider to archive documents, though this is not usually necessary in the context of Human Resource records.

 Similar to the electronic signature, electronic archiving will probably also develop to a three-level structure: simple, advanced and certified archiving.
 Over time, this means that certified electronic archiving will make the burden of proof fall under the responsibility of the challenging party.